clearcoding/VendingMachineKata/README.md

 #Vending Machine Kata

-The following is an implementation of the vending machine kata in c#
+The following is an implementation of the vending machine kata in c-sharp

 Prerequesistes:
 ```dotnet sdk 3.1```